 3. UE-2 responds with a Path Switch Response message.

-UE-2 determines whether and which ProSe service(s) can be switched to Uu path based on e.g., the path switching policy, availability of Uu path, etc.
+UE-2 determines whether and which ProSe service(s) can be switched to Uu path based on e.g., the path selection policy, availability of Uu path, etc.

 If UE-2 accepts the path switch request from UE-1, UE-2 includes the accepted ProSe service(s) to be switched to Uu path in the Path Switch Response message from those indicated by UE-1.
 Otherwise, UE-2 rejects the path switch request with the appropriate cause (e.g. path switching to Uu path for the ProSe service(s) is not permitted, Uu path is not available) in the Path Switch Response message.